gradual-verification/ai-for-verification/input-output-pairs/result_CoT_gpt-4o/inverse_z/full_inverse_w.c.md

-Certainly!
-Below is the C code with Verifast specifications that include preconditions, postconditions, loop invariants, and other necessary annotations to ensure formal verification using Verifast.
+To verify the provided C code using Verifast, we need to write proper preconditions, postconditions, and loop invariants, among other auxiliary specifications.
+Here's the modified code with the complete specification to be verified:

 ```c
 //@ #include "nat.gh"